 If you are participating as part of a class project, your teacher will be your Team Advisor.
 If you would like to participate individually, find a faculty member at your school who can advise you along the way.

 One person on your team should be designated as a team captain.
 This person will coordinate the submission of your entry and fill in the registration form.
 The team captain should be listed as Team Member 1 on the registration form.

 As described in The Challenge, your story has to contain a molecular and public health components.

-Think, how you can connect the physiology and medicine, as well as the current statistics about the antibiotic resistance to the molecular processes that occur in bacteria.
-The information on the antibacterial resistance can be found in the Learn section.
-Streamline this information to tell a coherent story that explains the scientific concepts and connects the science to the public health.
-Your video should contain a general introduction to the action of antibiotics, and should focus on one aspect of one of the topics related to resistance, such as:
+Think how you can connect the physiology and medicine, as well as current statistics about antibiotic resistance to the molecular processes that occur in bacteria.
+Use information on antibacterial resistance from the Learn section.
+Streamline this information to tell a coherent story that explains scientific concepts connecting them to the public health problems.

-Some inspiration could be found reading popular science magazines, newspapers articles, or exploring facts and statistics on antimicrobial resistance.
+Find inspiration in popular science magazines, newspapers articles, or explore facts and statistics on antimicrobial resistance.

 Your team should brainstorm many ideas at this stage and choose one that appeals to you the most.
 It's also important at this stage to think about the 2-minute time constraint and how much information can be communicated effectively.

 - Creative approach to storytelling: Scientific Storytelling with Jed Dannenbaum